 - Handwrite the notes, if possible.
 Handwritten notes can feel more personal than other methods.
-One exception may be to email co-workers as you may not have their home address and you don’t want to wait to deliver the note in person when returning to the office.
+One exception may be to email coworkers as you may not have their home address (or you could hand-deliver a note if working on location with them).

-- More “rules” can be read here on the Bradshaw-Carter site.
+More etiquette rules can be read here on the Bradshaw-Carter site.